sysdiglabs/k8s-security-configwatch/README.md

 # Kubernetes Privilege Escalation Check

-This action checks k8s workload privilege escalation when a PR is open
+This Git Action run security lint check against Kubernetes workloads when a PR is open.

 ## Inputs